alexhernandezgarcia/gflownet/LAUNCH.md

 1. The second job will have `partition: unkillable` instead of the default (`long`).
 2. They will all have `64G` of memory instead of the default (`32G`) because the `--mem=64G` command-line argument overrides everything.

+### 🤓 How it works

+1. All experiment files should be in `external/jobs`
+    1. Note that all the content in `external/` is **ignored by git**
+2. You can nest experiment files infinitely, let's say you work on crystals and call your experiment `explore-losses.yaml` then you could put your config in `external/jobs/crystals/explore-losses.yaml`
+3. An experiment file contains 2 main sections:
+    1. `shared:` contains the configuration that will be, you guessed it, shared across jobs.
+    2. `jobs:` lists configurations for the SLURM jobs that you want to run.
+The `shared` configuration will be loaded first, then updated from the `run`'s.
+4. Both `shared` and `job` dicts contain (optional) sub-sections:
+    1. `slurm:` contains what's necessary to parameterize the SLURM job
+    2. `script:` contains a dict version of the command-line args to give `main.py`

+    ```yaml
+    script:
+      gflownet:
+        optimizer:
+          lr: 0.001

+    # is equivalent to
+    script:
+      gflownet.optimizer.lr: 0.001

+    # and will be translated to
+    python main.py gflownet.optimizer.lr=0.001
+    ```

+5. Launch the SLURM jobs with `python launch.py --jobs=crystals/explore-losses`
+    1. `launch.py` knows to look in `external/jobs/` and add `.yaml`
+    2. You can overwrite anything from the command-line: the command-line arguments have the final say and will overwrite all the jobs' final dicts.
+Run `python launch.py -h` to see all the known args.
+    3. You can also override `script` params from the command-line: unknown arguments will be given as-is to `main.py`.
+For instance `python launch.py --jobs=crystals/explore-losses --mem=32G env.some_param=value` is valid
+6. `launch.py` loads a template (`sbatch/template-conda.sh`) by default, and fills it with the arguments specified, then writes the filled template in `external/launched_sbatch_scripts/crystals/` with the current datetime and experiment file name.
+7. `launch.py` executes `sbatch` in a subprocess to execute the filled template above
+8. A summary yaml is also created there, with the exact experiment file and appended `SLURM_JOB_ID`s returned by `sbatch`